ardoi/ardoi.github.io/_posts/2014-05-28-python-timing.md

 ---
 layout: post
-title: "Timing (nested) function executions in Python"
+title: "Timing (nested) function calls in Python"
 ---

 Supposed you quickly want to find out how much time a bunch of functions in your code take to execute.
 You could use the [timeit][1] module Python comes with.
 With this you either have to run from command line or provide the statement to execute as a string.